NIGHT SKY PROGRAMS AT CHIMNEY ROCK DURING THE SUMMER OF 2025

 SPECIAL METEOR SHOWER PROGRAM

-Every summer the San Juan Stargazers have the privilege of presenting “Star Parties” on Friday Nights for the public.
+Every summer the San Juan Stargazers have the privilege of presenting “Star Parties” for the public.
 A star party is when a group of people with telescopes gather to share their viewing of objects in the night sky.
 The monument opens every year on May 15.
-Because of the date of the full moon this year we were not able to do a program in May.
-We will do 2 programs in June, July, August, September & October.
+We will do programs in May, June, July, August & September.

-The talks are usually given in view of the pinnacles, near to our lower or upper level parking lots.
-Our parties are carefully scheduled so that one, each month, is close to the New Moon, which means there is no visible moon and the sky is very dark.
-We call these Stars & Galaxies Parties.
-The reason that darkness is so important is that we are, on those nights, in search of deep sky objects which include various kinds of nebula, star clusters, both globular & open and the most exciting views of other galaxies, the most easily seen being our neighboring galaxy, Andromeda, as shown below.
+The talks are usually given in view of the pinnacles, near to our lower or preferably upper level parking lot.
+We search for deep sky objects which include various kinds of nebula, star clusters, both globular & open and the most exciting views of other galaxies, the most easily seen being our neighboring galaxy, Andromeda, as shown below.

 The night of a Star Party, guests must check in & sign a waiver.
 Most payments are made on-line, but can also be done that evening at the Gift Shop.
 We do accept walk-in visitors, if space is available.
 There is a wonderful Gift Shop where some really exceptional items & books have been carefully selected for you to purchase.
 All profits go to preserving & protecting the ancient ruins and improving the National Monument.
 We also have necessities such as water, insect repellent, snacks & other things a visitor might need.